econtijoch/Biomass-Workflow/README.md

 	devtools::install_github("hadley/devtools")
 </pre>

-Each of the functions has its own documentation that can further explain their usage.
-Here in the github, I have posted a sample mapping file that can be used as a basis for your own mapping files (SampleMapping.csv)
+<p>Each of the functions has its own documentation that can further explain their usage.
+Here in the github, I have posted a sample mapping file that can be used as a basis for your own mapping files (SampleMapping.csv).</p>

 <h3> Known Issues </h3>
 <ul>